javaswapdevelpment/java-document/README.md

 **Why Binance Smart Chain \(BSC\)?**

-To be honest, it’s a no brainer.
+To be honest, it's a no brainer.
 In very simple terms, why would we want to drive a slower car that costs more to run?
-While BSC might not have the level of adoption Ethereum does at current, we believe in Binance’s ability and drive to get it mighty close in the foreseeable future.
-Sure, launching on Ethereum would be the easiest thing to do and probably receive faster initial uptake, but we like a challenge and are betting on BSC’s future.
+While BSC might not have the level of adoption Ethereum does at current, we believe in Binance's ability and drive to get it mighty close in the foreseeable future.
+Sure, launching on Ethereum would be the easiest thing to do and probably receive faster initial uptake, but we like a challenge and are betting on BSC's future.

 ---